FruitMaddie/tiny-C-programs/README.md

 # tiny-C-programs
-for all the little things I make in C
+This is just a repository for all my little C programs I make that don't deserve their own repositories.
+Each subfolder is basically it's own project.